We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for

-This pattern is a guideline to how I make this blanket wrap out of Caron Latte Cakes yarn that I had on hand from 2018.
-This yarn is meant for all the things that touch our skin and keep close to our body.
+This pattern is a guideline to how I make this blanket wrap out of the fuzzy cakes of yarn that I had on hand from 2018.
+This silky and cozy yarn is meant for all the things that touch our skin and keep close to our body.
 It is wonderfully soft and is sturdy to hold up to many washings.

-It is a tricky yarn to work with because of the slip of nylon and the fluffy texture can make stitches hard to see but this design makes it less difficult to work with.
+It is a tricky yarn to work with because of the slip of nylon and the fluffy texture can make stitches hard to see but this thoughtful design makes it less difficult to work with.
 I will give tips along the way to make it work for beginners.
 This is a forgiving pattern and thanks to self striping yarn you don’t have to be precise!

 The starting chain of even number of stitches will be the width of your wrap.
 Mine is about 9-10’ long and very generous.
 It may be too much for smaller statures but I am 5’11 and most wraps and shawls feel skimpy and won’t keep me warm when being cozy at home on the sofa.